alanliska/FastChem-1/README.md

 # ORIGINAL DESCRIPTION:

-# FastChem Cond (FastChem 3.0) #
+# FastChem Cond (FastChem 3.1) #
 #### Authors: Daniel Kitzmann, Joachim Stock ####

 # Overview #

 FastChem is an equilibrium chemistry code that calculates the chemical composition of the gas and condensed phase for given temperatures and pressures.
 The calculation of the gas phase is based on a semi-analytic approach, described in detail in Stock et al. (2018) and Stock et al. (2022).
-The new version 3.0 version of FastChem, called FastChem Cond, adds condensation to the code.
+The new version 3 version of FastChem, called FastChem Cond, adds condensation to the code.
 It can now compute the chemical composition using equilibrium condensation or the rainout approximation that is commonly used in the field of exoplanets or brown dwarfs.
 FastChem Cond is described in detail in Kitzmann, Stock & Patzer (2023).

 The code is written in object-oriented C++, including template programming that allows the model to run with either double or long double precision.
 The exact computational precision of long double depends on your compiler and operating system.
 Long double precision usually allows the model to properly converge for very low temperatures.
 FastChem has been tested for temperatures as low as 100 K. For many cases, we were also able to obtain converged results for temperatures well below 100 K. Overall, the model has been successfully tested for temperatures from 100 K to 6000 K and pressures from 1e-13 bar to 1000 bar for solar element abundances.

 Besides the actual FastChem model, we provide a C++ stand-alone version in the *model_src* folder that allows to calculate the equilibrium chemistry for a given temperature-pressure structure.
 This stand-alone version can be adapted further to perform also more sophisticated calculations.
 In addition to the C++ stand-alone version, we also provide the Python interface PyFastChem.

+Version 3.1 includes updates to the calculation of the gas-phase chemistry.
+The new version will now switch to a multi-dimensional Newton's method for more complicated scenarios that were previously challenging to solve with the standard hierarchical approach of FastChem.

 # PyFastChem #